 These federal grant funds administered by the university are awarded to students who have not completed degree requirements for a bachelor's degree, and who demonstrate exceptional financial need on the FAFSA.
-The grant can range from \$100 to \$4,000 per award year and is awarded to the neediest student, ordinarily students with a zero EFC and the availability of funds.
+The grants can range from \$100 to \$4,000 per award year and are awarded to the neediest students (ordinarily students with a zero EFC) as allowable based on the availability of funds.